 DEFINE-T2D Projects

-The DEFINE-T2D has five projects that are currently underway.
-See a description of each of the five projects below.
+The DEFINE-T2D has six core projects that are currently underway.
+See a description of each of the six projects below.
 For more information on planned, ongoing, and completed projects, as well as the process to propose a project, visit the DEFINE-T2D Publications & Presentations site.

-Project 1: Phenotypic clustering of individuals with type 2 diabetes
+Project title: Phenotypic clustering of individuals with type 2 diabetes

 Description: